Grin logo

 Chapter Summaries

-• Historical Context (GLTB Activism in the 1960s to 1980s): This chapter explores the historical background of the GLTB movement during the period in which Brokeback Mountain is set.
-It examines the rise of homophile organizations, the significance of the Stonewall Riots, and the emergence of queer theory.
+2. Historical Context (GLTB Activism in the 1960s to 1980s): Surveys the development of the gay rights movement, from early homophile organizations to the impact of the Stonewall Riots and the emergence of queer theory.

 Keywords